Blog 91: What are attribution models, and why are they necessary?

 When to use: Multi-touch models are most relevant for products with a complex buyer’s journey.

 B1.
 Linear attribution: In linear attribution models, every touchpoint gets equal credit for the conversion.
-Using the same example, the YouTube ad, promotional emails, discount email, and the company’s website all get equal credit.
+Using the same example, the YouTube ad, promotional emails, email with discount codes, and the company’s website all get equal credit.

 B2.
-Rules-based attribution: Rules-based attribution models spread credit across different touchpoints by giving different weights to the different stages of the marketing funnel (refer blog 42 for more on the marketing funnel stages).
+Rules-based attribution: Rules-based attribution models spread credit across various touch-points by giving a different weightage to different marketing funnel stages (refer blog 42 for more on marketing funnel stages).

 B4.
-W-shaped attribution: The top-of-the-funnel, bottom-of-the-funnel, and middle-of-the-funnel touchpoints get 30% each.
+W-shaped attribution: Top-of-the-funnel, bottom-of-the-funnel, and middle-of-the-funnel touch-points get 30% each.
 Remaining 10% is evenly distributed.
-The YouTube ad, an email in the middle of the week, and the discount email would each get 30% of the credit.
+The YouTube ad, the mid-week email, and the email with discount codes would each get 30% credit.

 B6.
-Custom attribution models: Companies typically take a U-shaped or W-shaped attribution model and then customise it to create a new custom model.
+Custom attribution models: Take a U-shaped or W-shaped attribution model and then customise it to create a new custom model.

 B7.
-Data-driven attribution: Data-driven attribution models use machine learning and predictive analytics to pinpoint the most influential touchpoints based on customer data.
-This model is suited for products with complex customer journeys and multiple touchpoints.
+Data-driven attribution: Data-driven attribution models use machine learning and predictive analytics to pinpoint the most influential touch-points.
+This model is suited for products with complex customer journeys and multiple touch-points.

 Ultimately, the attribution model we use will depend on our business model, marketing strategy, and budget.